Apocalypse Now Redux: Soundtrack

 A soundtrack was released on July 31, 2001, by Nonesuch.
 The soundtrack contains most of the original tracks (remastered), as well as some for the new scenes ("Clean's Funeral", "Love Theme").
 The score was composed by Carmine and Francis Ford Coppola (with some tracks co-composed by Mickey Hart and Richard Hansen).
 The first track is an abridged version of The Doors' "The End".
-All songs written by Carmine Coppola and Francis Ford Coppola, except where noted: